Phuire-Research/Round8/UnHex Binary.md

 (Note it is known that we are using binary operations in order to inform our modern day switches.
 This method is similar, but instead uses the signals relatively alongside bidirectional higher ordered compositional principles.
 No intended value judgement on that creates an arbitrary symbol.
 This demonstrates the limit perceptual scope of unidirectional associations without bidirectional conference.)

+# For the Brave
 ## ADDENDUM: How is this Base 72 Recursive Self Referential?
-What is unique about Round8 is that it is based on a spatial coordinate system that has only 1 0 in it's count at a Origin.
+What is unique about Round8 is that it is based on a spatial coordinate system that has only 1 Zero in it's count at a Origin.
 While truncating the need for a 10th Place.
 Meaning the usual expectations of an Octal Counting System does not apply.
 As such still maintains a Non-Columnar Design.

 How?
 0 Decimal = 0 Round8 as Origin.
 8 Decimal = 8 Round8.
 9 Decimal = 11 Round8.

-Effectively due to the Truncation of Arbitrary Placeholder positions in the baseline we have an extra 2 count available.
+Effectively due to the Truncation of Arbitrary Placeholder positions in the baseline we have an extra 2 extra symbol spaces available.
 As once the Rotation Completes.
 Rather than creating an Arbitrary 10th Place.
 The next possible counting position activates and Adds to the Stack of Counts.

 Likewise the Reason for this being a Spatial Coordinate System Deals with the System being Designed for Graphs.
 Where the Only True 0 in Reality is the Origin of the Graph.
 Wherein the Limitation of 8 Counts is due to how we Subdivide our Circles on a Graph.